 Within ninety (90) calendar days of completion of removal and decontamination actions under Permit Section III.A., the Permittee shall submit a Ground Water Investigation Work Plan to NMED to characterize releases of hazardous wastes and hazardous constituents from the OB/OD Unit to ground water and surface water.
-The Work Plan shall include, at a minimum, descriptions of: non-intrusive investigation methods (e.g., geophysical surveys), drilling and well installation methods, sample collection methods, field screening procedures, chemical analytical methods, QA/QC procedures, schedules, management of investigation derived waste and any other methods and procedures proposed for use during the investigation.
-The work plan may include consideration of releases from co-located solid waste management units and areas of concern.
+The Work Plan shall include, at a minimum, descriptions of: non-intrusive investigation methods (e.g., geophysical surveys), drilling and well installation methods, sample collection methods, field screening procedures, chemical analytical methods, QA/QC procedures, schedules, management of investigation.
+The work plan may include consideration of releases from colocated solid waste management units and areas of concern.
 NMED will review and approve the Work Plan under the procedures in Permit Section VII.L.3.
 [20.4.1.900 NMAC (incorporating 40 CFR 270.14(c)(2), 270.14(c)(4), and 270.28) and 20.4.1.500 NMAC (incorporating 40 CFR 264.602)]